 A postdetection filter can reduce noise for any stereo signal, not just one with HD Radio sidebands.
 Detected FM noise increases 6 dB per octave, the same rate that squarewave harmonic amplitudes decrease.
 Thus each 38 kHz harmonic can potentially contribute as much noise as that in the L−R region.
 The IF filter will attenuate some of this harmonic noise.
 A postdetection filter can eliminate the rest.

 For the wide IF filter (two 250 kHz Murata MXs), 50 dB stereo quieting sensitivity for a Yamaha T-1020 was 42.4 dBf.
 Adding a three-pole postdetection filter increased sensitivity 2.4 dB to 40.0 dBf.
 For the narrow IF filter (two 110 kHz Murata MHYs cascaded with the 250s), sensitivity increased 1.5 dB from 40.6 dBf to 39.1 dBf.

 This is the detected spectrum to 200 kHz for an HD Radio signal in a Yamaha T-1020 (wide IF filter).

 This is the spectrum after installing the postdetection filter.

 Here a postdetection filter is installed in a Sony ST-S444ESX.
 This filter uses 2.7kΩ resistors.
 I selected three that measured within a few ohms of 2811Ω and then used this value in the filter optimizer to determine the capacitor values.
-Adding a 750 pF phase-compensation capacitor to the CXA1064 stereo decoder increased 1 kHz stereo separation from the high-40s to the mid-60s in dB.
+Adding a 750 pF pilot lag capacitor to the CXA1064S stereo decoder increased 1 kHz stereo separation from the high-40s to the mid-60s in dB.

 This shows a postdetection filter built directly on the PCB in a Technics ST-9030 tuner.
-Parallel capacitors comprise C1 and C2.
-The 1kΩ resistor is not part of the filter circuit.